 - John Constantine, Hellblazer, is the Trope Codifier, as Alan Moore is the Trope Namer.
 He fits every description above because Alan Moore made the trope.
 He protects his beloved London (and later the DC Universe) from hellspawns and magical whatnot.

-- William Gravel is another example of this, growing up on a council estate and coming up in the SAS before channeling his talents into magic.
+- Gravel: William Gravel grew up on a council estate and coming up in the SAS before channeling his talents into magic.
 His solo series starts with him coming into open conflict with the other sanctioned magicians of Britain, all of whom are upper class toffs who look down on him as a yobo with conjuring tricks.
 It ends badly for them.

 - Alex Verus.
 In sharp contrast to the rich and powerful members of the Light Council that often employ him, Alex is a small business-owner who lives above his magic shop in Camden.
 For good measure, as a Probability Mage, he often finds himself getting bullied and belittled by practitioners of the much more obviously powerful schools of magic.